KPSS2017/Measuring-Technological-Innovation-Over-the-Long-Run-Extended-Data/README.md

 Please contact Dimitris Papanikolaou (d-papanikolaou@kellogg.northwestern.edu) or Amit Seru (aseru@stanford.edu) for any questions regarding the data.

 **Please see the paper for more information on the data.
-If you use these data sets, please CITE this paper as the data source.**
+If you use these data sets, please cite [Kelly, B., Papanikolaou, D., Seru, A. and Taddy, M., 2021.](https://www.aeaweb.org/articles?id=10.1257/aeri.20190499) as the source based on which these data have been generated.**